 Before VDES can play any role in the implementation of e-Navigation or support a modernized GMDSS, it must first be fully developed, demonstrated and validated and the allocation of frequencies for the system must be ensured.

-The design, prototyping, demonstration and validation activities needed for VDES will require coordinated research & development as well as testbed activities involving competing suppliers, real users and information service providers working together.
+The design, prototyping, demonstration and validation activities needed for VDES will require coordinated research & development as well as testbed activities involving competing suppliers, real users, national authorities and information service providers working together.
 Some activities are needed to support the claim for frequency allocations needed for the system to become a reality.

-Such coordinated R&D and testbed activities will need clear objectives and timelines to bring the relevant parties together and meet the timelines of the ITU and IMO processes.
+Such coordinated R&D and testbed activities will need clear objectives and timelines and will need funding support to bring the relevant parties together and meet the timelines of the ITU and IMO processes.

 This note describes specific demonstration objectives and milestones with regards to VDES, in support of focussing research & industry efforts into joint, coordinated testbed activities, to meet the relevant deadlines.